mkj/rpi-flipflop/README.md

 firmwares used (http://elinux.org/RPI_safe_mode)

-It lets you toggle booting two different partitions (kernels/distros/images) depending on the state of GPIO pin 5.
+It lets you toggle booting two different partitions (kernels/distros/images) depending on the state of GPIO pin 3.

 You specify a "normal partition" and a "safe partition".
 Usually the Raspberry Pi will boot the normal partion.
-If GPIO pin 5 (pin 3 on the physical header) is held to ground it will boot the safe partition.
+If GPIO pin 3 (pin 5 on the physical header) is held to ground it will boot the safe partition.

 I am using this in conjunction with a hardware watchdog that toggles the "safe boot"